thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ## Plugin repository

 * To be used by thin-edge, a plugin has to stored in the directory `/etc/tedge/sm-plugins`.
+  A plugin for a child device has to be stored in a subfolder with name equal to the Cloud request child device ID.
+* A child device plugin can use it's subfolder to hold any additional information the plugin needs to proccess commands (e.g. child's network address, certificates or other authentication information, ...).
 * A plugin must be named after the software module type as specified in the cloud request.
   That is, a plugin named `apt` handles software modules that are defined with type `apt` in the cloud request.
   Consequently a plugin to handle software module defined for `docker` must be named `docker`.
 * The same plugin can be given different names, using virtual links.
+* A plugin can serve several child devices, using virtual links.
 * When there are multiple plugins on a device, one can be marked as the default plugin using the command `tedge config set software.plugin.default <plugin-name>`
 * If there's one and only one plugin available on a device, that's treated as the default, even without an explicit configuration.